deeplearning4j/deeplearning4j/word2vec.md

 * *Library - Books = Hall*
 * Analogy: *Stock Market ≈ Thermometer*

-By building a sense of one word's proximity to other similar words, which do not necessarily contain the same letters, we have moved beyond hard tokens to a smoother sense of meaning.
+By building a sense of one word's proximity to other similar words, which do not necessarily contain the same letters, we have moved beyond hard tokens to a smoother and more general sense of meaning.

 ![Alt text](../img/man_woman_king_queen.png)

+# <a name="just">Just Give Me the Code</a>

 ##<a name="anatomy">Anatomy of Word2vec in DL4J</a>